sol/pwsafe/README.md

 fires up vim with the complete decrypted database for you to edit it. pwsafe decrypts your database to a temporary file, loads this file in vim with sensible defaults (no backupfile, no vimfile, no swapfile, etc).
-Once you are done editing, pwsafe decrypts the file again and calls `shred` to securely delete the decrypted copy.
+Once you are done editing, pwsafe encrypts the file again and calls `shred` to securely delete the decrypted copy.
 If you are using an SSD, shred is useless, so you better be using hardware encryption.